saasmath/week9/README.md

 - 05_yourname Create a socket.io program that when clicked activates a gpio pin and also returns the current status of the gpio pen
 - 06_youname Create a program that uses the keyboard and launches missiles
 - 07_youname Create a program that makes a chart with random data from the server
+- 08_youname Create a program that makes a chart with wifi signal strength data from the server